 The cottage sits on the main road leading into the centre of Alnwick and as such guests should be aware there may be some associated street and traffic noise, particularly from the principal front facing rooms of the property.

 You will find an excellent range of amenities and an eclectic mix of charming specialist shops in Alnwick.
-Wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including Bari Tea based in the Castle Quarter for a very lovely lunch or a decadent afternoon cream tea!
+Wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including the Strawberry Lounge for a lovely afternoon cream tea.

 For provisions, you will find plenty of choice - try award-winning Turnbull’s for fine food and quality meats; The Alnwick Deli for delicious local produce, cheeses, hampers and gifts; or the Alnwick Bakery for home-baked bread, pies and pastries.
-There's a market every Saturday, a Farmers' Market on the last Friday of every month, and a large supermarket nearby for all your holiday essentials.
+There's a market every Saturday, a Farmers' Market on the last Friday of every month, and a number of large supermarkets nearby including a Marks & Spencers, and Sainsburys, as well as a handy Morrison's supermarket just across the road.

 Set within the Northumberland Coast Area of Outstanding Natural Beauty, the wide golden sands of Embleton are particularly beautiful offering great walking, cycling and wildlife or simply rest and relaxation with a picnic full of foods from the Northumberland heartlands.
 From here head north and south to explore the pretty coastal villages of Craster and Warkworth, or a little further afield will take you to the spectacular beach at Bamburgh or the very lovely Sugar Sands accessed from the village of Longhoughton.